ChaeYami/momentum_final/README.md

 ### Before logging in
 - You can't create a todolist.
 - Also you cannot see previously created todo-lists.
 - A guide message appears before logging in.

+As an aside, the gps logo in the weather section is drawn by myself.